 Mucosal blood flow removes excess acid that has diffused across the epithelial layer.

 Several growth factors (eg, epidermal growth factor, insulin-like growth factor I) and prostaglandins Prostaglandins Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
 Some drugs are used in regimens for treating Helicobacter pylori... read more have been linked to mucosal repair and maintenance of mucosal integrity.

-NSAIDs promote mucosal inflammation and ulcer formation (sometimes with GI bleeding) both topically and systemically.
+NSAIDs promote mucosal inflammation and ulcer formation (sometimes with gastrointestinal bleeding) both topically and systemically.
 By inhibiting prostaglandin production via blockage of the enzyme cyclooxygenase (COX), NSAIDs reduce gastric blood flow, reduce mucus and HCO3 secretion, and decrease cell repair and replication.
 Also, because NSAIDs are weak acids and are nonionized at gastric pH, they diffuse freely across the mucus barrier into gastric epithelial cells, where H+ ions are liberated, leading to cellular damage.
 Because gastric prostaglandin production involves the COX-1 isoform, NSAIDs that are selective COX-2 inhibitors have fewer adverse gastric effects than other NSAIDs.